naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/mog_iclr25/README.md

 ```
 @inproceedings{mog_iclr25,
 title = {Graph Sparsification via Mixture of Graphs},
-author = {author = {Guibin Zhang and Xiangguo Sun and Yanwei Yue and Chonghe Jiang and Kun Wang and Tianlong Chen and Shirui Pan}},
+author = {Guibin Zhang and Xiangguo Sun and Yanwei Yue and Chonghe Jiang and Kun Wang and Tianlong Chen and Shirui Pan},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }